 def month_work_days_count(month = DateTime.now.month) count = 0 end_date = month >= DateTime.now.month ?
 (DateTime.now - 1) : DateTime.new(DateTime.now.year, month, -1) beginning_of_today = DateTime.new(end_date.year, end_date.month, end_date.day, 0, 0, 0, end_date.zone) beginning_of_month = beginning_of_today - beginning_of_today.mday + 1 (beginning_of_month..beginning_of_today).each do |day| next if BankHoliday.holiday_on?(day) count += 1 if (1..5).cover?(day.wday) end count end

-The goal is not to look into the reasons of how and why we ended up with such overcomplicated solution, but rather to put ourselves in the shoes of the developer that was asked to change something in it.
+The goal is not to look into the reasons of how and why we ended up with such an overcomplicated solution, but rather to put ourselves in the shoes of the developer that was asked to change something in it.

 Now, ask yourself the following questions: